megies/RLdatabase/ReadMe.md

-# WaveformCompare-DATABASE PROCESSING
+# WaveformCompare: DATABASE PROCESSING

 ## List of important files and folders:

+### RLdatabase/
+#### main folder

   - waveformCompare_20170110_master.py (main processing script)

-  - OUTPUT (folder containing all processed events)
+  - OUTPUT (folder containing all processed events (with the format CATALOG_YYYY-MM-DDTHHMMSS_MAGNITUDE_REGION, i.e. GCMT_2007-07-18T180124Z_5.30_SOUTHEAST_OF_HONSHU_JAPAN))

-  -event_upload_rotjane.py (python script for pushing quakemls to JANE and posting attachments)
+  - event_upload_rotjane.py (python script for pushing quakemls to JANE database and posting attachments all in one go)

-* populate_database
+  - crontab_rotjane (cron job template, calls waveformCompare_20170110_master.py and event_upload_rotjane.py on a daily basis)

+  - explanations_tex (folder containing explanations of the processing script and the layout of attachments - created for old database so possibly out of date)

+### populate_database/
+#### for the initialization or complete reset of database

-  -populate_database.sh (shell script for rerunning the database from scratch, following the composition guide)
+  -populate_database.sh (shell script for rerunning the database from scratch, following the composition guide - will invoke waveformCompare_20170110_master.py starting in 2007 until late-2017, and also include more regional events from the ISC catalog.
+Subsequently invokes event_upload_rotjane.py to push all events to database, as well as StationXML files from station_files/)

   - Catalog_composition_guide.txt (contains info of how to recalculate the whole database)

-  - XML-extra_events (contains quakeML-catalogs for ISC-picked events.
-Most of them are local and low magnitude)
+  - XML-extra_events/ (folder containing individual, regional QuakeML-catalogs for ISC-picked events.
+Most of them are local/regional and low magnitude)

-  - Other files here justify the choices made in composition guide.
+  - extra_events.xml (a collection of all catalogs in XML-extra_events folder)

+  - NDK_events_before2014.ndk (a text based catalog of all events prior to 2014, used for faster catalog acquisition as it does not rely on querying a web service)

+  - station_files/ (folder containing StationXML files for RLAS and ROMY)

+# WORKFLOW: Daily processing

+1) Waveform compare script is invoked with no arguments, by default it composes a GCMT catalog of events in the past week.
+All events are processed individually and uniquely tagged fodlers are filled with a QuakeML file, waveform comparison figures, and a json dictionary containing processed parameters.

+2a) Event uploader script is invoked with no arguments, by default it attempts to push all events from the past week to the database.
+Any events already uploaded are ignored.
+Uploader first pushes an individual QuakeML file, which creates the core event.

+2b) Event uploader script then attaches the images and json file of this event to the QuakeML

 ## Troubleshooting/ Preparation: